PlanterApp/planter_blog/content/posts/all-about-starting-seeds-indoors/index.md

 Starting seeds indoors involves a few basic steps:

 * Pre-moisten your seed starting mix (don’t use regular garden soil!)
-* Fill your containers or seed trays with the moistened mix and pat down gently but firmly.
+* Fill your containers or seed trays with the moistened mix and pat down gently.
 * Place the seeds into the containers or cells.
-Gardeners often plant multiple seeds per cell as ‘insurance’ in case one doesn’t germinate.
+Gardeners often plant multiple seeds per cell as insurance in case one doesn’t germinate.
 * Poke the seeds down into the soil to the depth recommended on the seed packet or in the [How to Grow](https://info.planter.garden/plant-information/how-to-grow/) info in [Planter](https://planter.garden/).
 Ensure they are covered over with soil.
 * Label the containers so you know which seeds are where (this is very important!)
 * Place the containers in a flat tray that can collect water.